 Built at a cost of $11,500, the 34-by-75-foot building was expanded by an additional 25 feet in 1881 by the local builders George Troy and Peter Burke.
 The commercial business on the first floor provided income for the lodge.
 The first tenants were James Hagerman and former State Treasurer Jerry Schooling, who marketed groceries, hardware, and crockery.
 The produce and groceries firm of Gallatin and Folsom took over in 1883.
 In 1895, Reno Mercantile occupied the space, remaining in business at that location for the next seventy-five years.

 As Reno grew in size and importance, Masonic Lodge No. 13 played a greater role in Nevada Masonry.
 Looking to expand their facilities, the Lodge constructed a new building in 1905 on the northwest corner of Virginia Street next to the newly completed Virginia Street Bridge.
 In 1906, the Masons vacated the old lodge building.
-Reno Mercantile continued in business until 1970, after which the place was occupied by a succession of commercial businesses including a pawn shop.
-Most recently, the building served as storage for Fitzgerald’s Casino (the building that has now been renovated into the Whitney Peak Hotel).
+Reno Mercantile continued in business until 1970, after which the space was occupied by Casino Jewelry and Loan, owned by the Mack family, which occupied it until 1985, when they moved to the E.C.
+Lyons building at Second and N. Center Streets.
+After that departure, the building reportedly served as storage for Fitzgerald’s Casino (the building that has now been renovated into the Whitney Peak Hotel).

 The Reno Mercantile/Masonic Lodge No. 13 building survived two devastating fires in the 1870s, the growth and expansion of downtown, and the recent ReTRAC project that lowered the railroad tracks through town.
 In October 2018 the building's owners announced that it would be razed in order to make way for a new high-rise extended-stay hotel.
 The removal was completed in January 2019.